Cool Auntie Cranks Hog

 Sis’s music world is a lawless mix of Bluey, Trolls, and those sneaky “educational jams” that actually go way too hard.
 One minute it’s Queen Poppy preaching the gospel of glitter & friendship, the next it’s some alphabet rap with a bass drop that could level a building.
 Sis treats it all like it’s the Grammy lineup.

 But every so often, Auntie shows up with the contraband.
 And by contraband, I mean Bilmuri.
 I’ll be driving, we’ve just survived three straight runs of Get Back Up Again, and I throw on Straight Through You.
 Sis goes silent.
 Wide-eyed.
-Like someone just handed her the cheat codes to life.
-Then she’s headbanging, princess crown sliding down her forehead, miniature Stanley in hand, screaming like she just found her true calling.
+Someone just handed her the cheat codes to life.
+She’s headbanging!
+Princess crown sliding down her forehead, miniature Stanley in hand, screaming like she just found her true calling.

-And that’s the part that’s equal parts terrifying and exhilarating.
+That’s the part that’s equal parts terrifying and exhilarating.
 Because Sis?
 She’s headed straight there.
-One day she’ll demand pit rights, and she’ll walk in all bows and confidence, ready to scream like she invented noise.
-I’ll be right behind her — not in the pit maybe, but close enough.
-Clutching my iced coffee like a weapon, praying she doesn’t fracture a tibia, but still laughing my ass off.
-Because if my tiny glitter goblin wants to crank the hog, then guess what?
+One day she’ll demand pit rights, and she’ll walk in all bows and confidence, ready to scream her face off.
+I’ll be right behind her, not in the pit maybe, but close enough.
+Hoping she doesn’t fracture a tibia, but still laughing my ass off.
+Because if my tiny glitter goblin wants to crank hog, then guess what?
 Cool Auntie’s in.